-Quality's California sister corporation was added as a defendant.
+¶ 18 In April 2008, represented by the Northwest Justice Project, Puget Sound Guardians sued Quality for damages on a variety of theories, including negligence, breach of contract, and violation of the CPA.
+Later, with permission of the court, Quality's California sister corporation was added as a defendant.
 Halstien died that December.

-- ¶ 19 Quality defended itself vigorously on a variety of theories.
+¶ 19 Quality defended itself vigorously on a variety of theories.
 Initially successfully, Quality argued that any cause of action based on the trustee's duties was barred by the fact Klem had not sought an injunction to enjoin the sale.
 The record suggests that it would have been impossible for the guardianship to get a presale injunction due to the time frame, the need for court approval, and the lack of assets in the guardianship estate.
-While Judge Monica Benton dismissed some claims based on the failure of the estate to seek an injunction, she specifically found that the negligence, breach of contract, and CPA claims could go forward. - ¶ 20 The case proceeded to a jury trial.
+While Judge Monica Benton dismissed some claims based on the failure of the estate to seek an injunction, she specifically found that the negligence, breach of contract, and CPA claims could go forward.

+¶ 20 The case proceeded to a jury trial.
 The heart of the plaintiff's case was the theory that Quality's acts and practices of deferring to the lender and falsifying dates on notarized documents were unfair and deceptive and that the trustee was negligent in failing to delay the sale.
 David Leen, an expert on Washington's deed of trust act, chapter 61.24 RCW, testified that it was common for trustees to postpone the sale to allow the debtors to pay off the default.
-He testified that under the facts of this case, the trustee "would absolutely have to continue the sale." - ¶ 21 By contrast, Ott, representing Quality as trustee in this case, testified that he did not take into account whether the house was worth more than the debt when conducting foreclosures.
+He testified that under the facts of this case, the trustee "would absolutely have to continue the sale."

+¶ 21 By contrast, Ott, representing Quality as trustee in this case, testified that he did not take into account whether the house was worth more than the debt when conducting foreclosures.
 When asked why, Ott responded, "My job was to process the foreclosure ... according to the state statutes."
 When pressed, Ott explained that he counted the days, prepared the forms, saw they were filed, and nothing more.
 He acknowledged that, prior to 2009, he would sometimes incorrectly date documents.
 He testified that he had been trained to do that.
 He also testified that Quality, as trustee, would not delay trustee sales without the lender's permission.
-And he testified that he had never actually read Washington's deed of trust statutes.5 - ¶ 22 The jury found for the plaintiff on three claims: negligence, CPA, and breach of contract. ...
+And he testified that he had never actually read Washington's deed of trust statutes.

+¶ 22 The jury found for the plaintiff on three claims: negligence, CPA, and breach of contract. ...
 The jury determined that the damages on all three claims were the same: \$151,912.33 (the difference between the foreclosure sale price and \$235,000)....

-5 This inspired a juror's question, "If you never read the statute, how did you know you were following it, following Washington law?"
-Ott responded that he relied on his training. ...